 If you are interested in becoming a vendor please contact Bonnie Hopkins at 334-9496.
-New vendors need to complete the 2017 Vendor Application here before attending a market.
+All vendors need to complete the 2018 Vendor Application.

 Want to become a Vendor???

 The Farmington Growers' Market welcomes vendors selling produce grown within 100 miles of our city, handmade crafts, and locally raised meats and eggs, and ready-to-eat foods.
 Mid-level marketing sales or advertisements are not allowed in the market.
-You can read and print the 2017 Vendor Handbook on the San Juan County Extension website.
+There is no re-selling of any item at the market.
+All items must be hand made or grown by the vendor.
+The 2018 vendor application will be available in March.

 How much does a booth space cost?